-And that introduces a little irony that’s one of the first rules of estate planning: Many estate planners say keep as much as possible out of your estate.
+And that introduces a little irony that’s one of the first rules of estate planning: Many estate planners recommend keeping as much as possible out of your estate.

-One option is to make gifts of your assets while you’re still alive.
-Under current law, you can give up to $15,000 annually to anyone without incurring a gift tax starting in 2018, up from the previous $14,000.
+One way to give now is to make gifts of your assets while you’re still alive.
+Under current law, you can give up to $15,000 annually to anyone without incurring a gift tax.
 If you and your spouse team up, that’s $30,000.

-And, rather than leaving $100,000 for a grandchild’s college education, you can make contributions to a 529 college savings plan, potentially lowering your tax bill.
-Keep in mind that if the child’s parents set up the plan, they qualify for the tax treatment; only when the grandparents (or any other party for that matter) create the account do they get the break from Uncle Sam.
-Note that each child can be the beneficiary on more than one account.
+And rather than leaving $100,000 for a grandchild’s college education, you can make contributions to a 529 college savings plan, potentially lowering your tax bill.
+Keep in mind that if the child’s parents set up the plan, they qualify for the tax treatment.
+Only the creators of the account (whether the grandparents or any other party) get the break from Uncle Sam.
+Note that each child can be the beneficiary of more than one account.

-You can front-load up to five years of 529 contributions—totaling $70,000 per child in 2017, per individual contributor (that doubles to $140,000 if you are a married couple filing jointly)—without hitting IRS gift-tax rules.
-And for 2018, these totals increased to $75,000 per child, per individual, so $150,000 for couples filing jointly.
+You can front-load up to five years of 529 contributions in 2019—totaling $75,000 per child, per individual contributor, so $150,000 for couples filing jointly—without hitting IRS gift-tax rules.
 Please check individual plan rules for more details.

-Trusts are another way you may be able to keep your assets away from probate and tax costs to the full extent possible.
+Trusts are another way to potentially keep your assets away from probate and tax costs to the full extent possible.
 To get a tax break, though, you’ll need to keep assets in an irrevocable trust.
-That means you give up control, but not necessarily the benefits.
+That means you give up control but not necessarily the benefits.

 Yet another tactic is a life estate.
-You donate your house to a charity now, but continue to live in it for the rest of your life.
+You donate your house to a charity now but continue to live in it for the rest of your life.
 After your passing, the property goes to the charity, which can use it or sell it.
-This brings two benefits: it gives you a tax deduction while you’re alive, and it keeps the property out of your estate, lowering your estate’s taxable value.
+This brings two benefits: It gives you a tax deduction while you’re alive, and it keeps the property out of your estate, reducing your estate’s taxable value.

 Another challenge lies in balancing your family’s unknown future financial needs and your desire to benefit those charities near and dear to your heart.

-One approach is a charitable remainder trust, which is tax-exempt and irrevocable.
-The trust actually buys an insurance policy on you (and your spouse if you like) equal to the size of your gift, naming your family members as beneficiaries.
-The trust pays the insurance premiums, and your family gets the income from the policy.
+One approach is a charitable remainder trust, which is tax exempt and irrevocable.
+The trust actually buys an insurance policy on you (and your spouse if you choose) equal to the size of your gift, naming your family members as beneficiaries.
+The trust pays the insurance premiums and your family gets the income from the policy.
 Then, after the established time period of payouts has passed, the remaining assets go to the assigned charity.

 There are naturally costs associated with the setup and maintenance of all these plans.
 But if you end up preserving more of your estate in the long run, it could be well worth it.
-Start by visiting an experienced lawyer to create a will, a health-care proxy, and other basics.
+Start by visiting an experienced lawyer to create a will, a health care proxy, and other basics.
 Then move on to an experienced financial planner, insurance expert, and estate or tax attorney.
-This team can show you how tax shelters, trusts, and insurance can give you ideas and alternatives now (and maybe tax benefits, too).
-They’ll help you make sure your concerns are covered, while keeping heirs’ tax hassles to a minimum.
+This team can show you how tax shelters, trusts, and insurance can give you ideas and alternatives now (and maybe tax benefits too).
+They’ll help ensure your concerns are covered while keeping heirs’ tax hassles to a minimum.

 for thinkMoney ®